About

 The Words

 I generally select a word that I could not define upon seeing it (sometimes after reading the meaning or origin, I realize that I should have been able to guess the meaning).
-Words can come from my reading; however, most of the time they come from word-based calendars I get or online places.
+Words can come from my reading; however, most of the time they come from word-based calendars I receive or email subscriptions to words.
+The notes and comments regarding the words come from these sources or the Internet, so while I hope they correct, some of the information might be wrong.

 Occasionally, I choose a word that I know but that has meanings I don’t know, or else has an interesting history.
 Once in a rare while, I post words that I happen to know but I don’t think is generally known.